jmgomez/NimForUE/Readme.md

 ![This is an image](./logo.png)

+### DISCLAIMER ###
+This is not ment to be used yet.
+There is no instructions available, there will be instructions once it's in a better state.
 ### Why NimForUE?

 The core idea is to have a short feedback loop while having native performance and a modern language that can access to all features Unreal provides.